The family of a Detroit woman shot and killed by a Dearborn Heights homeowner— has filed a civil lawsuit seeking damages in her death.

 It appears Renisha McBride was knocking so hard she hurt her hand just before she was fatally shot on the defendant’s front porch.

 Several phone calls and texts were made by Renisha McBride’s father during the evening when she was fatally shot on Wafer’s porch, according to ATF cell phone analyst Stan Brue.

-Theodore Wafer has been bound over for trial in the shooting death of 19-year-old Renisha McBride on his front porch.
+Theodore Wafer is on trial in the death of 19-year-old Renisha McBride.